DeLand station: History

-When the Jacksonville, Tampa and Key West Railroad (and later the Atlantic Coast Line Railroad) ran passenger service along the line, they also ran local passenger service to Downtown DeLand.
-The DeLand Spur, which begins immediately south of the DeLand Station (the northern turnout actually cuts across the DeLand Station passenger platform), runs three miles east to Downtown DeLand and terminated at the College Arms Hotel (a public housing high-rise with the same name currently occupies the site).
-The track ran several blocks east of the hotel to provide freight service to local businesses and was graded all the way to Lake Helen, where it would have connected to the Atlantic and Western Railway, but track was ultimately never laid past Downtown DeLand.
-The station was acquired by Amtrak and restored in 1988, although a second track at the station fell into disuse and has not been maintained properly since.
+DeLand station was originally built in 1918, and stood across from the former Volusia County Fairgrounds.
+When the Jacksonville, Tampa and Key West Railroad (and later the Atlantic Coast Line Railroad) ran passenger service along the line, they also ran local passenger service to downtown DeLand over the DeLand Spur.
+The station was acquired by Amtrak and restored in 1988, although a second track at the station fell into disuse.
 Up until 2005, when it was truncated to New Orleans, the station also served as a stop for the Sunset Limited.

 In 2006, the station was rededicated following a $424,000 restoration undertaken through a partnership between Volusia County, Amtrak, and CSX Transportation; funding primarily came from the Florida Department of Transportation.
 Work included installation of a new roof and platform canopy, remodeling of the bathrooms, and painting of the building in historically appropriate colors.
 In 2007, the station received a Preservation Award from the Florida Trust for Historic Preservation.

-Future SunRail service

-DeLand station is planned to be the northern terminus of the planned SunRail commuter rail system.
-This will lead to resumed maintenance of the neglected second track along with other upgrades to the station.
-The station could also see the addition of a 184 space park and ride lot and a bus drop off area.
-The station could "spur economic development on the west end of the city, heading toward the St. Johns River".
+DeLand station was planned as the northern terminus of the SunRail commuter rail system.
+This led to the resumption of maintenance of the neglected second track and other station upgrades.
+The station saw the addition of an 184-space park, ride lot, and bus drop-off area.
+The station could "spur economic development on the west end of the city, heading toward the St. Johns River."
+Ground broke on the extension in May 2023.
+The new service to DeLand began on August 12, 2024.